viventriglia/scintill-ai/README.md

 # Scintill-AI
-A research project aiming to apply machine learning models for regional GNSS scintillation forecasting at low latitudes
+A research project aiming to apply machine learning models for regional Global Navigation Satellite System (**GNSS**) **ionospheric scintillation forecasting** at low latitudes.

 ## How can I run it?